CMU-17313Q/fall23-nodebb-just-relax/UserGuide.md

 ### Anonymous Posts

 #### How to use & user test:
-1- When selecting "Write Questions," you will be prompted with two options: "Post Anonymously" and "Post Privately."
+1- When selecting "New Question," you will be prompted with two options: "Post Anonymously" and "Post Privately."

 2- After selecting "Post Anonymously," check the anonymity box before posting your question.